 What are your biggest goals for this year + how do you plan to celebrate when you hit them?

-“Is there balance?
+“Is there a balance?
 It’s a bit of an imbalance.”
-One thing Timeri is grateful for with this entrepreneurial journey, and the silver lining of it being time consuming is that, “It does force me to really get clear about what is most important.
+One thing Timeri is grateful for with this entrepreneurial journey, and the silver lining of it being time-consuming is that, “It does force me to really get clear about what is most important.
 If I don’t take care of what is most important, I will be no good.
 For me, it’s health and well being and then my family.
-In my work life balance, that takes priority every day.
-My daughter is in high school so she has some independence, but it’s really 7 days a week that I am checking in to make sure I’m exercising, sleeping and seeing friends because community is so important.”
+In my work-life balance, that takes priority every day.
+My daughter is in high school so she has some independence, but it’s really 7 days a week that I am checking in to make sure I’m exercising, sleeping, and seeing friends because the community is so important.”

 Who / what inspires you?

-The person that inspires Timeri most takes the form of a 15 year-old girl, “My daughter inspires me to set an example for what can be different in her world compared to mine growing up.”
-Timeri went into education because at the time a lot of women went into either nursing or teaching, that’s not that case as much any more and it’s exciting to be able to set an example for her daughter in that way.
+The person that inspires Timeri most takes the form of a 15-year-old girl, “My daughter inspires me to set an example for what can be different in her world compared to mine growing up.”
+Timeri went into education because at the time a lot of women went into either nursing or teaching, that’s not the case as much anymore and it’s exciting to be able to set an example for her daughter in that way.

 A big thank you to Timeri for sitting down and chatting with us.
 We are thrilled to have you as part of the Wander + Ivy community and thank you for the impactful work you do!